South China giant salamander: Discovery

-Described in 1924 as Megalobatrachus sligoi by Edward George Boulenger from a captive specimen held in the London Zoo, this individual was originally held in the Hong Kong Zoological and Botanical Gardens and may have originated from Guangxi or Guangdong Province.
-It was likely one of many giant salamanders captured from the mainland and placed in the Botanical Gardens' fountain, all of which had escaped.
+Andrias sligoi was described as a species new to science in 1924 as Megalobatrachus sligoi by British zoologist Edward George Boulenger from a captive specimen held in the London Zoo.
+This specimen had been held originally in the Hong Kong Zoological and Botanical Gardens and may have originated from Guangxi or Guangdong Province.
+It was likely one of many giant salamanders which had been captured from the mainland and placed in the Botanical Gardens' fountain, all of which escaped.
 Some speculate the salamanders were a type of temple offering.
-During a particularly violent storm in April 1920, a large drain pipe in the Gardens burst, carving a large depression into the land that the escaped salamander was washed into.
-It was captured and kept in a large circular basin, where it was fed daily with live tadpoles and occasionally beef.
+During a particularly violent storm in April 1920, a large drain pipe in the gardens burst, carving a large depression into the land that the escaped salamander was washed into.
+It was captured and kept in a large circular basin, where it was fed daily with live tadpoles and occasionally bits of beef.

 The captured salamander was later seen by George Ulick Browne, the then-Marquess of Sligo, as he was touring the area.
 Browne persuaded the then-governor of Hong Kong, Reginald Edward Stubbs, to present the salamander to the Zoological Society of London.
-Upon receiving the individual, Boulenger found it to be physically distinct from "Megalobatrachus maximus" (the former species into which his father, George Albert Boulenger, lumped both the Japanese giant salamander and Chinese giant salamander) and it thus likely represented a new species.
-During Boulenger's description, he named the species M. sligoi in honor of Browne's title.
+Upon receiving the individual, Boulenger found it to be physically distinct from "Megalobatrachus maximus" (the former species into which his father, Belgian-British zoologist George Albert Boulenger, had lumped both the Japanese giant salamander and Chinese giant salamander), and it thus likely represented a new species.
+During Edward Boulenger's description, he named the species Megalobatrachus sligoi in honor of Browne's title.

 Taxonomy

-Despite Boulenger's classification, the species was later synonymized with the Chinese giant salamander (A. davidianus), and eventually forgotten.
+Despite Edward Boulenger's classification, the species Megalobatrachus sligoi was later synonymized with the Chinese giant salamander (Andrias davidianus), and eventually forgotten.
 However, a study published in 2018 found that the Chinese giant salamander actually consisted of numerous clades restricted to different river basins, with many of them being distinct enough to be considered separate species.
 One of these clades was the unnamed Clade D, sister to the unnamed Clade U1.
-A 2019 study of museum specimens found that the South Chinese population of A. davidianus was referable to Clade D, likely represented a distinct species, and was the subject of Boulenger's initial study, and thus supported the revival of A. sligoi as a distinct species.
+A 2019 study of museum specimens found that the South Chinese population of A. davidianus was referable to Clade D, likely represented a distinct species, and was the subject of Edward Boulenger's original description, and thus supported the revival of Andrias sligoi as a distinct species.